fu8ar/starter-project/tools/README.md

 # Tools Folder

 This folder is primarily used for controlling projects tasks.

+**tasks**

+This is where development and production tasks are held.

 These are as follows:

 1. Run local server using BrowserSyn
 2. Compile SASS with/without sourcemaps